 The new facility will accommodate additional classrooms, common spaces, academic department offices, science laboratories, student café/casual dining areas, and retail spaces.
 Beyond the approximately 230,000 square-foot facility, the students will have access to the cultural and state & government offices in the capital city, including the Hartford Public Library.

 Kohler Ronan’s project scope has included comprehensive mechanical, electrical, plumbing, fire protection, and technology design systems.
-Also critical to the project are sustainable design elements including energy and water conservation; the new building plans for a LEED Silver or Gold Certification.
+Also critical to the project are sustainable design elements including energy and water conservation; the new building is LEED Gold certified.

 Images: © Peter Aaron/OTTO for Robert A.M.
 Stern Architects; IT Drawing from Kohler Ronan